9th Jebtsundamba Khutughtu: Biography

-He was born as Jampal Namdol Chökyi Gyaltsen on the tenth day of the eleventh month of Water Monkey year (6 January 1933) near the Jokhang Temple in Lhasa, Tibet.
+He was born as Jampal Namdol Chökyi Gyaltsen on the tenth day of the eleventh month of the Water Monkey year (6 January 1933) near the Jokhang Temple in Lhasa, Tibet.
 Six months after his birth, his parents separated and his mother left him in the care of his uncle who was a bodyguard of the 13th Dalai Lama.
 The Dalai Lama died in December 1933, and Reting Rinpoche became Regent of Tibet until a new Dalai Lama was discovered and crowned.
 In 1936, because of the inability of the Mongolian lamas to proclaim the discovery of the ninth Khutughtu, Reting Rinpoche recognised Jampal Namdol Chökyi Gyaltsen, then aged four, as the reincarnation of the Jetsundamba Khutughtu, after the boy passed three sets of tests.
 Due to the complex political situation, his existence was kept a secret.
 At the age of seven, he entered the Drepung Monastery, but because his identity was kept secret, he could not enter the Khalkha Mitsen, but had to follow the life of a common monk.
 At age 25, he renounced his monastic vows and became a householder, took a wife and had two children.
-When the fourteenth Dalai Lama escaped from Tibet in 1959, Jampal Namdol did also, fearing that his identity would be revealed and he would be killed or used by the Communists for propaganda.
+When the 14th Dalai Lama escaped from Tibet in 1959, Jampal Namdol did also, fearing that his identity would be revealed and he would be killed or used by the Communists for propaganda.